 Rhyme Chair - Can you think of another word that rhymes with chair?
 There are bunch of different selections that work for this.

-Short Vowel Rhymes - Circle the words in each row that have the same short vowel rhyming sound as the word in the box.
+Short Vowels - Find all the terms in each row that have the same short vowel tones as the word in the box.

-Same Color Rhymes - Color the words that rhyme the same color.
+Same Colos - Color the words that rhyme the same color.
 There are a bunch of different terms to work through.

 Heart Rhymes - Color me orange or red.
 Whatever works best.
 Take your time to read across all the words that are present.
 The more you take in, the better you will do.